noiseprotocol/noise_spec/noise.md

 3.2.
 Kernel state and methods
 -------------------------------

-To simplify the descriptions and improve modularity, a session contains a **kernel**.
-The kernel can mix inputs into its internal state, and can encrypt and decrypt data based on its internal state.
+A kernel can mix inputs into its internal state, and can encrypt and decrypt data based on its internal state.
+A kernel contains the following state

-A kernel contains the following state variables:
+variables:

  * **`k`**: A symmetric key of 256 bits for the cipher algorithm specified in the cipherset.
 This mixes together the results of all DH operations, and is used for encryption.

  * **`n`**: A 64-bit unsigned integer nonce.
 This is used along with `k` for encryption.